List of most-followed Twitch channels

-Kai Cenat is the most-followed channel on Twitch, and the first and only to reach 20 million followers.
+Kai Cenat is the most-followed channel on Twitch, and the first to reach 20 million followers.

 The live streaming social platform Twitch launched in 2011 and is an important platform for digital entertainment.
 The distribution of followers across all of the streamers on Twitch follows the power law, and is a useful metric for assessing the popularity a streamer has on the platform.
 As of September 2025, the most-followed channel belongs to Kai Cenat with 20 million followers.
 The most followed female streamer is Pokimane, with 9.4 million followers.

-Ninja was the first channel to reach 10 million followers.
+Ninja was the first channel to reach 10 million followers, and is currently third-most-followed overall.

 The countries with the most Twitch users as of 2022 were the United States (93 million), Brazil (16.9 million), Germany (16.8 million), France (15.4 million), the United Kingdom (13.4 million), Russia (10.5 million), Spain (10.5 million), Argentina (10 million), Mexico (9.2 million), and Italy (8.3 million users).
 The United States accounts for roughly 36% of all Twitch users.

 List

 Pokimane is the most-followed female-led channel on Twitch.

-The following table lists the 50 most-followed channels on Twitch as of 18 September 2025, with each total rounded to the nearest hundred thousand followers, as well as the primary category or categories in which they stream, highlighting the diversity of gaming, music, and creative content on the platform.
+The following table lists the 50 most-followed channels on Twitch as of 2 August 2026, with the primary category or categories in which they stream, highlighting the diversity of gaming, music, and creative content on the platform.